temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 :::

 :::note

-Notice that the `MoneyTransfer` includes a `reference_id` instance attribute.
+Notice that the `PaymentDetails` includes a `reference_id` field.
 Some APIs let you send a unique _idempotency key_ along with the transaction details.
 This guarantees that if a failure occurs and you have to retry the transaction, the API you're calling will use the key to ensure it only executes the transaction once.

 :::